jasperslits/haithowifi/README.md

 Requires WiFi add-on from https://github.com/arjenhiemstra/ithowifi and [MQTT](https://www.home-assistant.io/integrations/mqtt/) integration with Home Assistant.

 This simplifies the integration by creating the sensors for the various Itho Daalderop devices: Heatpump WPU 5G, HRU-350 and related devices, CVE boxes, Autotemp units for floor heating.
-For best user experience it should be used with the auto-discovery for the CVE / non-CVE devices in the add-on.
+Combine this integration with the Home Assistant auto-discovery in the MQTT configuration for the CVE / non-CVE devices in the add-on.

 This custom component has no affiliation with the Itho Daalderop company or with Arjen Hiemstra's Itho WiFi add-on.
 Note: The 'add-on' here in the context is the ESP32 add-on to the Itho Daalderop units, not an Add-on in Home Assistant.

+### What can be configured via this Integration
+1. Heatpump WPU sensors
+2. NONCVE / HRU sensors
+3. CVE sensors
+4. Up to 5 remotes for monitoring CO2 levels
+5. Up to 8 autotemp rooms using custom room names instead of Room 1, Room 2

 ### Use-case
 Full auto-discovery from the WiFi add-on to Home Assistant is the best experience but as this is not there yet, this integration should eliminate the manual creation via YAML of sensors for: